-a.
+- a.
 Enable Grooming: Deselect this option.

-- b.
-Interworking Profile: Set to avaya-ru or the previously created clone 48 of that profile. - c.
-TLS Client Profile: Set to the TLS profile 44 previously created for the remote workers, in this example Client-TLS. - 7.
-Click Finish.

-8. You now need to create a server routing entry for the IP Office server.
-See Create Server Routing 50.
+Grooming is not recommended for SIP extension connections. - b.
+Interworking Profile: Set to avaya-ru. - Click Finish.
+You now need to create a server routing entry for the IP Office server.
+See Create Server Routing.

-5.10 Create Server Routing
+4.9 Create Server Routing